 Here is what I mean:

-Moving down the rabbit hole, we found out that most growth marketing agencies use buzzwords and complex jargon to impress their prospects.
+Going down the rabbit hole, we found out that mostgrowth hacking agencies use buzzwords and complex jargon to impress their prospects.
 To what extent?
 Just keep reading.

 What is the definition of a narcissist?
 Well, according to Wikipedia, a narcissist is: